KeithIMyers/chromiumos-docs/fuzzing.md

 required, depending on whether or not your package builds with a gyp file.
 The steps will tell you where these differences are.

-1. Write a new test program in your package, whose name ends in "_fuzzer" and which defines a function `LLVMFuzzerTestOneInput` with the signature below.
+1. Write a new test program in your package, whose name ends in `_fuzzer` and which defines a function `LLVMFuzzerTestOneInput` with the signature below.